 This is the same reason why you should not eat from jarred jams at restaurants.
 If even just a little bit of gluten gets into your jam, do not continue to eat it!
 Give it up to the gluten-eating masses at that point because it’s not safe.

 Use Squeeze Bottles

-Many gluten-free jam brands put their products in squeeze bottles, which makes cross contamination less likely but still possible.
+Many gluten-free jam brands put their products in squeeze bottles, which makes contact with gluten less likely but still possible.
 Users may rub the squeeze bottle nozzle across the gluten-containing bread.
 Or, they may get impatient and open the bottle, then use a knife to get out the jelly.

 The point is, if you’re in a place where others may introduce gluten into your food products, you have to take extra measures to be safe.
-As far as we’re concerned, both pre-opened jarred jams and those in squeeze bottles should be off-limits if you’re in restaurants or homes of people who don’t practice the same cross contamination procedures that you and your family do.
+As far as we’re concerned, both pre-opened jarred jams and those in squeeze bottles should be off-limits if you’re in restaurants or homes of people who don’t practice the same gluten cross-contact procedures that you and your family do.

 Use Single-Serve Jam Packets